yoav-lavi/melody/README.md

 ✅ - Implemented

-🐣 - Partially Implemented
+🐣 - Partially implemented

 ❌ - Not implemented

-❓ - Unclear whether this will be imlemented
+❓ - Unclear whether this will be implemented

 ❔ - Unclear what the syntax will be